Amatis-raspberry/food-delivery-frontend/README.md

 We're using TypeScript:

 - `✅` DO: define proper and up-to-date types (especially for API request/response)
-- `✅` DO: generally: keep types in file with code; libraries/services: types can be stored in external file, named: `myFile.d.ts` (note the .d);
+- `✅` DO: generally: keep types in file with code; libraries/services: types can be stored in external file, named: `myFile.d.jsx` (note the .d);
 - `🔴` DON'T: use `any` notation (build will fail)
 - `🔴` DON'T: create common repository of types (i.e. `src/types` directory)